Jezfx/selenium-boilerplate/README.md

 ## Browserstack
 To run automate the tests with browserstack ensure you have an account and have filled in your credentials in the `.env` file.
 Then just add the Browerstack flag to the npm script to run.
 That should sent the tests to your Browserstack dashboard and generate the relevant videos and logs.

-To send the tests up to Browserstack add the flag to the test script: `npm run test -- --browserstack`
+To run the tests in Browserstack add the flag to the test script: `npm run test -- --browserstack`

 <img src="https://imgur.com/download/fLT7zym" />